Data Compliance and Getting the Board on board

-A few weeks after our fourth workshop for IT in hospitality, I am reflecting on the discussions we had and how our guests felt about the upcoming General Data Protection Regulation.
+A few weeks after our fourth workshop for IT in hospitality, I am reflecting on the discussions we had and how our guests felt about the upcoming General Data Protection Regulation and data compliance.

 It was apparent that attendees were looking for a solution early in the event on where to start.
 Many were looking for information that would enable their start in policy, process and systems changes to achieve GDPR compliance: